 The Power of Choral Music

-What is the true power of choral music?
+hat is the true power of choral music?
 Is it a perfect concert of sublime music that lifts your spirits?
 Is it that fulfilling moment when months of hard work are validated with an enthusiastic standing ovation?
 Maybe it’s the ability of music to speak to all, regardless of ethnicity, language or culture.
 Perhaps it is that special composition which helps us through our grief or life’s toughest moments.
 From childhood to our final breath, music is there for us.
 For singers, singing is as essential as breathing itself.

-Maybe they know what experts have learned about the benefits of singing.
+Maybe they all know what experts have learned about the benefits of singing.
 Singing increases self-esteem and confidence, helps reduce anger, depression and anxiety, reduces stress, increases mental awareness and stimulates creativity.
 Physically, singing increases blood flow, improves sleep, boosts your immune system, releases chemicals like endorphins, dopamine and oxytocin, which effect our moods and happiness.
 But most of all it is fun and rewarding.

 Key Chorale wants to do everything we can to keep our community singing.
 We are focused on making education and community involvement the hallmark of everything we do, using choral music as a tool to impact people directly, in addition to providing the beautiful and polished choral concerts you expect.